UPDATE: Researching the Legal System of Kingdom of Nepal

 All this has helped the Nepalese Legal System to expand further and adopt more modern legal concepts to meet the needs of the changing Nepalese society without losing its identity.
 It would be no exaggeration to say that this has been possible mainly because of the Muluki Ain, which has served not only as a Common Criminal Code but also as a Common Civil Code equally applicable to Hindus, Mohammedans and others in personal law matters such as marriage, adoption, inheritance, succession, etc. This has brought unity to the legal system.

 However, certain trends in legislation are disquieting from the juristic point of view.
 Recent amendment in the Muluki Ain to introduce capital punishment for certain crimes may be cited as an example.
-What was accomplished fifty-years ago even in an autocratic regime was thrown away with one stroke of pen in the present democratic set-up without seeking public opinion on the bill of such a far reaching consequence and without placing it before the public in general convincing statistic of growing crime rate.
+What was accomplished 50 years ago even in an autocratic regime was thrown away with one stroke of pen in the present democratic set-up without seeking public opinion on the bill of such a far-reaching consequence and without placing it before the public in general convincing statistics of growing crime rate.
 On the other hand, the latest trend in countries with capital punishment is to abolish it from their legal system as far as possible.